m-emre-yalcin/m-emre-yalcin.github.io/content/web.md

 - February 2021 - February 2022 _12 months_
 - Turkey - Istanbul/Balat

-Developed products for international and local companies as a freelancer.
+I developed products for international and local companies as a freelancer.

 ### Bontesoft - Intern, Front-end, Full-stack developer

 - February 2020 - February 2021 _12 months_
 - Turkey - Istanbul/Besiktas

-Overhauled the company's SaaS, developed three MVPs and created a couple of landing pages.
-Got two promotions in a short period of time.
+I had started as an intern, and become a full-stack in 6 months by getting 2 promotions.
+I overhauled the company's SaaS, developed three MVPs, created a couple of landing pages...

 ### BSM Technical Project - Web Developer

 - June 2019 - December 2019 _7 months_
 - Turkey - Istanbul/Sisli

-Built a website and automation which had an Impact on finding several clients.
+I built a website and automation, had an impact on finding several clients, and increase work efficiency.

 ### Istanbul Cerrahi Hospital - IT Intern

 - August 2016 - August 2017 _12 months_
 - Turkey - Istanbul/Nisantası

-Programmed advanced Excel worksheets that helped the team to increase productivity.
-Became key personnel for the manager.
+I programmed advanced Excel spreadsheets that helped the team to increase productivity.

 ## [Education](#education)